 What are we doing about fly-tipping?

-Catching people fly-tipping is not always easy but we work closely with police, the Environment Agency and partner local authorities to share intelligence and techniques.
+Catching people fly-tipping (dumping rubbish) is not always easy but we work closely with police, the Environment Agency and partner local authorities to share intelligence and techniques.

 However, we really value information about fly-tipping from people living in the communities where it is happening.
 Anyone who has information that might help us tackle fly-tipping offences should get in touch with us so we can investigate.